 Following a move to Lacey, Noah started working at The Arc of Washington as the Self-Advocacy Coordinator doing community organizing and policy work with the Self Advocates in Leadership (SAIL) coalition, a group made up entirely of people with Developmental and Intellectual Disabilities.
 With the coalition, Noah supported the membership to meet with legislators, testify at hearings, and write policies.
 Noah worked with other organizations to host weekly advocacy days at the Capitol, where he helped people express their opinions on legislation.
 While working for SAIL Noah was able to connect the coalition with other social justice groups, influence positive legislation for people with I/DD, and push for social model policies within the Disability system.
 Noah currently lives in Lacey Washington where he enjoys playing wheelchair basketball, reading graphic novels and comic books.

 Kathleen joined The Office of the Developmental Disabilities Ombuds in 2018 after graduating from the University of Washington.
 Passionate about human rights and film, she double majored in Law, Societies, and Justice as well as Cinema Studies.
-Kathleen previously worked as a field researcher for The Police Foundation, aiming to reduce police violence, promote de-escalation training in law enforcement, and improve community relations.
-Other experience includes interning with the Neighborhood Legal Clinics, Books to Prisoners, and The Human Rights Society.
-She’s excited to join a dedicated, passionate team committed to disability rights and other social justice goals.
-Recreationally, she enjoys swimming, backpacking, and metal detecting.
+Kathleen worked as an Office Assistant for Disability Rights Washington and the Developmental Disabilities Ombuds before transitioning into her role as Regional Ombuds.
+She previously worked as a field researcher for the Police Foundation, aiming to reduce police violence, promote de-escalation training in law enforcement, and improve community relations.
+Other experience includes interning with the Neighborhood Legal Clinics, Books to Prisoners, and the Human Rights Society.
+She’s thrilled to be a part of a dedicated, passionate team.
+In her spare time, she enjoys swimming, bouldering, and metal detecting.

 Tim McCue is an advocate who experiences developmental disability and is passionate about changing the system so that disabled individuals can follow their dreams.
 He has practiced self advocacy in Tacoma from a young age, being placed in special education from the time he started school.
 In high-school, he took advanced classes in plant biology, became a teacher’s aid, and was elected the treasurer of the school’s FFA(Future Farmers of America).
 After that, he was enrolled in the Community Based Transition Program, and he worked for two years at a local greenhouse.
 During that same time, he worked alongside Self Advocates of Washington as an intern.